Kopi83r/FinancialHelp/README.md

 scraperStockBizRad_working_basic_firefox_driver used for scraping price table from  https://www.biznesradar.pl/notowania-historyczne/ and saving them to csv file

-chartDBE_final.py reads data from csf file and plots chart with price, technical indicators and buy sell indicator info.
+chartDBE_final.py reads data from csv file and plots chart with price, technical indicators and buy sell indicator info.

 Commmands:
 cd /to/project/path